JasonBoy/node-web-kit/README.md

 `npm run prod -- moduleName instanceNumber start` ('start' needed only when moduleName is "all")
 default moduleName is "app"
 start/reload is only used when moduleName is "all", which will start all apps
-`npm run prod`, which will start/reload jifen app in maximum instances(cpu cores)
+`npm run prod`, which will start/reload app in maximum instances(cpu cores), default instance name is `app`
 `npm run prod -- app 2`, which will start/reload admin app with 2 instances enabled
 `npm run prod -- all 0 start`, which will start all apps with maximum(0 == maximum) instances,
  "start" is only for the first time